The Introduction of our Electronic Referral System (e-RS)

 - Explore what the barriers are to using e-RS at your practice.
 Typically, time is perceived as an issue, but you can use the technology to reduce the duplication of record keeping and referral writing.

 - Use the freed up secretarial time to manage other tasks to reduce work load, such as chasing up results.

 - Use cut and paste or a template which pulls content into a standard letter.
 Go on a touch type course to speed things up.

 For NW Surrey GPs a number of measures have been put in place to provide support for GPs.
 These are as follows:

 - Training updates for GPs who wish to make their own referrals and assist with patient making own referral.

-Routine referrals need to be sent via e referrals unless otherwise directed by your CCG.
-If you are unable to find the service on e referrals e-mailed to email@example.com.
+Referrals must be sent via e referrals unless otherwise directed by your CCG.
+If you are unable to find the service on e referrals please contact us for advice on either firstname.lastname@example.org or email@example.com

 Referrals should not be faxed as there are no longer any fax machines at the Trust.